Everything you ever wanted to know about airport VIP lounges

 By George Hobica

-American Airlines' then chairman C.R.
+American Airlines' erstwhile chairman C.R.
 Smith launched the first VIP airport lounge in 1936 to reward his best customers and supporters, upon whom he bestowed the honorific "Admirals."
 Back then, membership was at the discretion of the sales force.
 Today, however, anyone with enough money can join.
-They're expensive, but considering the chaos of the typical airline terminal, especially when flights are delayed or cancelled, well worth it--a definite step up from sitting on the floor next to the gate, fighting over the last available power outlet.
-In addition to comfortable workstations and cushy chairs, they offer perks like free beverages and civil reservation agents.
-But is that worth the price of admission ($450 per year for Delta's SkyClub, or $450-500 for American's Admirals Club)?
+They're expensive, but considering the chaos of the typical airport terminal, especially when flights are delayed or cancelled, well worth it--a definite step up from sitting on the floor next to the gate, fighting over the last available power outlet.
+In addition to comfortable workstations and cushy chairs, they offer perks like free beverages and WiFi, and civil reservation agents.
+But is that worth the price of admission?
 It might be if you travel often.

-As an added bonus, several offer reciprocal admission to other facilities although there are a few fine point restrictions.
+As an added bonus, some airlines offer reciprocal admission to other facilities although there are a few fine point restrictions.
 For example, Delta Sky Club members enjoy access to Alaska Board Rooms and vice versa when traveling on the other carrier.
-Continental and United club members enjoy reciprocal access.
-US Airways Club members can purchase an upgraded package that offers reciprocal access to United and Continental clubs.
+Although this could change when and if US Airways merges with American Airlines (since USAir will presumably join the OneWorld alliance), as of this writing United and US Airways offer reciprocal privileges with each other and with Star Alliance lounges throughout the world.

-For that outlay, you get an open bar in some clubs, snacks, free wireless Internet, comfy chairs and two guests.
-The last holdouts for free WiFi and wine/beer (United and American) have now given way so that all U.S. carriers offer these benefits.
-Premium spirits, wines, and beers are available for sale in many clubs with rather extensive menus on offer in the Continental, American, and United clubs.
+With your membership you get an open bar (although not top shelf) in some clubs, snacks, free wireless Internet, comfy chairs and two guests.
+Premium spirits, wines, and beers are available for sale in many clubs with rather extensive menus on offer in the American and United clubs.
 Delta is the only airline to still offer a variety of premium spirits and beers for free.

 But another huge perk reveals itself when you need to be rebooked on an alternate flight because yours was cancelled or delayed.
 Would you rather stand in line with scores of the bumped and grumped, or go to the club, where the lines will be shorter (club receptionists are also able to rebook flights and assign seats).
 And for some, just having enough power outlets to charge computers and phones is reason enough to join.

 Then there are the non-airline airport club programs.
-Priority Pass offers entry to 600 lounges worldwide, many of them not airline affiliated, in airports worldwide (compared to a single airline's membership that may have fewer than 50 locations).
+Priority Pass offers entry to 600 lounges worldwide, many of them not airline affiliated, in airports worldwide.
 Membership costs either $99 annually plus $27 a visit or $399 annually for unlimited visits.
 Guests cost $27 extra, and there are often promotions for 20% off the full price making it even cheaper than a single airline's program.

-Another good deal is the American Express Platinum Card airport club program, which allows members to use their cards to get into participating Delta, US Airways, American, and, until later this autumn, Continental lounges.
-Just show the card to get free access including for up to two guests at more than 100 locations worldwide, with the caveat that you must be flying on the airline of the lounge that you use that day—not the case with Priority Pass.
-Amex Platinum cards, whether business or personal, have a $450 yearly fee with no spending limit; essentially it's a combined Delta/US Airways/American membership, which would otherwise cost three times as much.
+Another good deal is the American Express Platinum Card airport club program, which allows members to use their cards to get into participating Delta, US Airways, and American lounges, as well as at all the Priority Pass lounges above.
+Just show the card to get free access including for up to two guests at more than 100 locations worldwide, with the caveat that you must be flying on the airline of the lounge that you use that day (Priority Pass guests pay $27 per visit).
+Amex Platinum cards, whether business or personal, have a $450 yearly fee with no spending limit; essentially it's a combined Delta/US Airways/American/Priority Pass membership, which would otherwise cost three times as much.
+Sadly, United no longer participates, however you get a $200 airline credit with the Card that you can apply to an annual United membership if that's how you choose to spend it.

 Additonal reporting by Ramsey Qubein